Quasi-symbolic Semantic Geometry over Transformer-based Variational AutoEncoder: Geometrical Formal Semantic Control

 According to the definition of convex cone, if $z_1$ and $z_2$ are left in $C^{s_{1(2)}}_{c_{j}, r_{j}}$, the weighted sum vector, $z_t$, is also in $C^{s_{1(2)}}_{c_{j}, r_{j}}$.
 Therefore, the intermediate sentence semantics can be described as:

 That is, the intermediate sentences will hold the $\{c_{j}, r_{j}\}$ information during interpolation.

 \paragraph{Linear representation hypothesis.} ``Linear representation hypothesis'' refers to high-level concepts being represented linearly as directions in representation space, which has been widely evaluated to interpret Large LMs' mechanism \cite{marks2023geometry,xie2021explanation,wang2024large,jiang2024origins,park2023linear,park2024geometry}.
-However, a main challenge for this hypothesis is that it’s not clear what constitutes a ``high-level concept''.
+However, a main challenge for this hypothesis is that it’s not clear what constitutes a high-level concept.

-Our geometrical framework can further support and extend this hypothesis by answering what and how they are ``linearly'' encoded?
+Our geometrical framework can further support and extend this hypothesis by answering the questions: What and how are they ``linearly'' encoded?
 For example, given a set of $N$ atomic sentences: $s_i$: \textit{bird is a kind of living thing} varying the content of arg1.
 Their semantics can be described below:

 In this case, the concept \textit{living thing} is encoded as a convex cone where all different $C^{s_i}_{c_i, arg1}$ contribute to its boundary, leading to a direction.
 The hierarchical relations between \textit{living thing} and \textit{bird, etc.} are determined by the convex cones \textit{is a kind of}.